 Four Year High School Plan: A Roadmap

 It is that time of year when the course selection book is issued and students are asked to decide on their coursework for the next year.
-What do you choose?
-Do you level up to AP or IB classes, do you consider a dual enrollment course with a local college, do you consider taking an asynchronous class online to help explore content in an area that you would otherwise not have access to?
+What should they choose?
+Do they level up to AP or IB classes, do they consider a dual enrollment course with a local college, do they consider taking an asynchronous class online to help explore content in an area that they would otherwise not have access to?

-Establishing an adjustable four-year high school plan for a high school student is important on a multitude of levels: it helps students make informed decisions about their coursework, ensures that they meet graduation requirements, and provides a roadmap for achieving academic and career goals.
+Establishing an adjustable four-year high school plan for a student is important on multiple levels: it helps students make informed decisions about their coursework, ensures they meet graduation requirements, and provides a roadmap for achieving academic and career goals.
 When 8th graders are handed the course selection book for the first time, students should consider their existing wants and needs and plan to explore additional interests as part of their high school plan.

 Here are some factors everyone should consider and elements to include in the process: